 As I mentioned in the introduction, there are real ethical reasons to seek out pricier shoes made in more developed countries, plus they’re not like any old Adidas sneaker: the stitching and the robust sole means they’ll last longer, plus I think they look a lot more grown up than the chunkier Stan Smiths.

 The Capri isn’t as inexpensive as the Low 1 but the price is a great compromise between the ludicrously pricy brands and the crummy glued-sole made-in-China brands.

 Koio Capri Pros & Cons

-- They’re 200 bucks cheaper than Common Projects, Gucci, and many other sneakers made in the same place with the same materials.
+- They’re over 100 bucks cheaper than Common Projects, Gucci, and many other sneakers made in the same place with the same materials.

 - They tick all the same boxes as these pricier brands: they’re very cool, very versatile, very made in Italy, very low profile, and it’s fully lined.

 - It has cushy padding on the heel, which is lined with suede to prevent heel slippage.